 - You may find reading a book or going for walk helpful in handling stress.

 It is common for smokers to become habitual to smoking while driving, either to relax in a traffic jam or to stay alert on a long drive.
-Like many smokers, you may smoke when driving to and from work to relieve stress, stay alert, relax, or just pass the time.
-There is some evidence that intake of nicotine can make you feel more awake and alert, but smoking while driving can be distracting and dependency on nicotine to stay alert can result in increased aggression and irritability in absence of nicotine.
+You may smoke when driving to and from work to relieve stress, stay alert, relax, or just pass the time.
+There is some evidence that intake of nicotine can make you feel more awake and alert, but smoking while driving can be distracting.

 - Swap your habits.
 Keep healthy snacks in your car and try eating them instead.